Fatsia japonica, False Aralia: Planting, Growing, and Care.

 • Creating an exotic atmosphere on a balcony or terrace?
 Get inspired by our advice sheet.

-• 10 must-have hardy plants for a jungle-style garden!
+• 10 must-have plants for a jungle-themed garden!

 Frequently asked questions